 Fresnel lenses for lighthouses are come in 6 sizes (called orders) with first and second order lenses generally used on ocean lighthouses with smaller orders found on the Great Lakes and other inland waterways.

 The Kewaunee Pierhead Lighthouse Fresnel Lens is a fifth-order lens.
 That means it has a height of 21.3 inches, almost 7.5″ in focal length and weighs between 265 and 441 lbs (according to the US Lighthouse Society).
 It’s useful visual distance is about 10 miles (average for a 5th-order lens).
 Such a lens would have cost about $950 to make in 1900 which would equate to over $26,000 in today’s currency.

 Kewaunee Lighthouse Lens Today

-The current lens will be replaced with an LED light by the USCG and the old lens housed in a new case as part of the lighthouse preservation project once it has been professionally cleaned.
+The current lens has been replaced with an LED light by the USCG.
+The old lens is now housed in a new case as part of the lighthouse preservation project at the Kewaunee County Historical Society.